Norman W. Webber

-Brigadier-General Norman William Webber CMG DSO (22 February 1881 – 19 April 1950) was a staff officer in the British Army in World War I, who served as Chief of Staff (Brigadier-General, General Staff) to Lieutenant-General Sir Arthur Currie, Commander of the Canadian Corps, prior to and during the period known as ‘Canada's Hundred Days.’
-He received 9 'Mentions in Despatches' during the war.
+Brigadier-General Norman William Webber CMG DSO (22 February 1881 – 19 April 1950) was a staff officer in the British Army in World War I, who served as Chief of Staff (Brigadier-General, General Staff) to Lieutenant-General Sir Arthur Currie, Commander of the Canadian Corps, prior to and during the period known as Canada's Hundred Days.
+He received nine Mentions in Despatches during the war.

 Early life and career

 Webber was born in Horley, Surrey on 22 February 1881, the eldest son of Henry Webber and his wife Emily (née Morris).
 Henry Webber later became well known for being the oldest British soldier to be killed in World War I, although that claim is now disputed.
 N W Webber – ‘Tommy’ to family and friends – was educated at Bradfield College and the Royal Military Academy, Woolwich.
 He was gazetted a second lieutenant in the Royal Engineers on 25 June 1899.

-From March 1901 he served with the 23rd Field Company RE in the Second Boer War under Major Spring Rice, inventor of the Rice Blockhouse.
+From March 1901 he served with the 23rd Field Company, Royal Engineers in the Second Boer War under Major Spring Rice, inventor of the Rice Blockhouse.
 He was promoted to lieutenant on 31 December 1901.
 After peace was declared in May 1902, Webber left South Africa on board the SS Bavarian and arrived in the United Kingdom the following month.
 He was in Gibraltar with the 32nd Field Company RE from 1903 to 1905, and was prominent in the RE polo team.
 In 1906 he was posted to India with the 3rd Bombay Sappers & Miners.
 In 1911 he commanded a section of the 19th Sappers as part of an expedition under Rear-Admiral Sir Edmond Slade to the Makran coast in an attempt to discourage gun-running across the Persian Gulf.

 On his return to the UK Webber took a 2-year course at the Staff College, Camberley, passing out in 1914.

 First World War

-Webber started the war as a Captain with the 26th Field Company RE, attached to the British 1st Division.
+Webber started the war as a captain with the 26th Field Company RE, attached to the British 1st Division.
 The Field Companies were heavily involved in demolitions in the retreat from Mons and in the building and repair of bridges and the construction of trenches at the Aisne.
 At 1st Ypres the 26th were thrown into the line as infantry by General Bulfin at the cost of many casualties.
 Webber received a ‘Mention in Despatches’.

 On 2 November Webber was appointed GSO3 at 1st Division HQ.
-In June 1915, by now a Major, he was posted as GSO2 to the 47th London Division which was immediately embroiled in the Battle of Loos.
+In June 1915, by now a brevet major, he was posted as GSO2 to the 47th London Division which was later embroiled in the Battle of Loos in the autumn of that year.
+He was promoted to major in November 1915.